Pure self-congratulation ...

 On the other hand, according to the criticism in the net, the experiences of the DB characters were freely invented, a dialogue with the followers is hardly taking place and the somewhat childish-naive language style is not appropriate to the target group on Twitter.

 Sovereign publicly responded to the criticism

-This was admitted by Robindro Ullah, who is responsible for university marketing at Deutsche Bahn, in public: "It's probably the hardest thing to strike the right tone in the speech.
+Robindro Ullah, who is responsible for university marketing at Deutsche Bahn, also acknowledged this publicly: “It is probably the most difficult thing to strike the right tone in the speech.
 We assume that the language of the desired target group is different from that of the people currently represented on Twitter.
-Nevertheless, we have oriented ourselves to the desired target group, "he wrote in his comment on the critical blog post, which is unfortunately no longer available.
+Nevertheless, we were guided by the target group of our choice, ”he wrote in his comment on the critical blog post, which is unfortunately no longer available.

-But he also made it clear what intentions the Deutsche Bahn personnel marketing had with the Twittsoap: It was to be understood as an experiment by which the company wanted to explore ways of Twitter to improve its bad image: "Is that even a viable option?
-Will it be accepted by users?
-Is the approach right?
+But he also made it clear what intentions Deutsche Bahn's personnel marketing had with the Twittsoap: It should be understood as an experiment through which the company wanted to explore the possibilities of Twitter to improve its bad image: “Is that a viable option at all?
+Is it accepted by users?
+Is the Approach Right?
 These are questions that concern us, which is why such blog posts are also very helpful.
-Thanks for that! ", It concludes in Ullahs sovereign comment on the not exactly sensitive criticism.
+Thank you for that! ”Concludes Ullah’s sovereign comment on the not exactly sensitive criticism.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!